armory/docs/content/en/docs/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-22-2.md

 * Fixes a regression that caused deployments to fail
 * Improves performance in the Spinnaker UI when viewing PCF clusters

+### Security

+Armory scans the codebase as we develop and release software.
+For information about CVE scans for this release, contact your Armory account representative.

 ###  Spinnaker community contributions

 <!-- Copy/paste highlights from the corresponding OSS version. -->